steveloughran/formality/styleguide/styleguide.md

 1. C code
 1. Make no assumptions about ASCII/Unicode, 16 vs 32 bits: use `typedef` and `TSTR` definitions; `int32` and `int64` for explicit integer sizes.

+# JIRAs Patches (TODO)

+Here are some things which scare the developers when they arrive in JIRA:

+* Large patches which span the project.
+They are a nightmare to review and can change the source tree enough to stop other patches applying.
+* Patches which delve into the internals of critical classes.
+The HDFS Namenode, Edit log and YARN schedulers stand out here.
+Any mistake here can cost data (HDFS) or so much CPU time (the schedulers) that it has tangible performance impact of the big Hadoop users.
+* Big patches without tests.